pangloss/pacer/README.md

 ## Style Guide

 Please follow Github's [Ruby style guide](https://github.com/styleguide/ruby) when contributing to make your patches more likely to be accepted!

+## YourKit Profiler

+One of the advantages of building Pacer on JRuby is that we can leverage the incredible tools that exist in the JVM ecosystem.
+YourKit is a tool that I found through glowing recommendation, and has been greatly useful in profiling the performance of Pacer.

+YourKit is kindly supporting the Pacer open source project with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products:

+<a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
+<a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.